keptn/lifecycle-toolkit/docs/docs/contribute/docs/index.md

 - [Spell checker](spell-check.md) describes the spell checker we use and gives instructions for resolving errors it finds.
-- [Blogs](blog.md) explains the extra steps required to contribut a blog to the Keptn page.
+- [Blogs](blog.md) explains the extra steps required to contribute a blog to the Keptn page.
 - [Published doc structure](publish.md) explains
   the branches (`stable` and `latest`) for the published documentation.
 - [Word list](word-list.md) provides some information about the proper